windwp/nvim/README.md

 All plugins config is store on folder /plug/*.vim and /lua/wind/plug/*.lua

 If you are develop or test config you can run command `:WindDev`.
-It will enable Dev mode and all import module is auto reload use plenary. on normal mode it use require to get a cache version of lua.
+It will enable Dev mode and all import module is auto reload. on normal mode it use require to get a cache version of lua.

 ## LSP